History of Sega in South Korea

 In 1996 Sega formed a partnership with Hyundai, creating Hyundai-Sega Entertainment to bring arcade games and components to the country.
 The move was expected to produce $25 million USD in revenue for the two companies[7].

 Soon, Hyundai decided to release Sega games on PC.
 In 1998, the company announced that it will become the distributor of the new Sega Dreamcast console.
-In late 1999, it was promised that the console would be available in early 2000 but the system was still not released.
+In late 1999, it was promised that the console would be available in early 2000 with price of W200,000, region free and bundled with modem cable but the system was still not released.
 In May 2000, it was decided that the consoles will be imported in unchanged Japanese version.
 The 25,000 units were sent to Korea before Hyundai cancelled the project in September 2000.
-It is unknown if someone later sold Dreamcast in Korea[8].
-Sega.com Asia planned to launch localized internet service for Dreamcast until in early 2001, but it's fate is unknown[9].
+Most of the consoles that were used in South Korea was imported from Japan by the users or stores[8].
+Sega.com Asia planned to launch localized internet service for Dreamcast until early 2001, but it's fate is unknown[9].
+After that, Samsung decided to import Dreamcast as arcade machine, which was just a remodeled version of NAOMI system.

 Piracy